DIY Bathroom Renovation Ideas

 Paint is your partner for a quick change.
 Sometimes, all it takes is a coat or two of paint to freshen up a dated bathroom.
 Today's paint is versatile enough for use on walls and furniture, so don't forget to give the bathroom vanity a makeover as well.
 Do use a paint that is specifically formulated for use in bathrooms and contains an anti-fungal.

 While painting tiles has become an easy way to cover up tiles, this is not a permanent solution and is only recommended if you need some time to accumulate funds to finally get the job done.
-If you need time to put money aside to renovate your bathroom, Rust-Oleum Tub & Tile Kit can be found at your nearest Builders Warehouse and provides a temporary fix for tiles that you can no longer live with (don't apply to shower cubicles or wet rooms).
+If you need time to put money aside to renovate your bathroom, Rust-Oleum Tub & Tile Kit can be found at your nearest Builders Warehouse and provides a temporary, albeit long-lasting, fix for tiles that you can no longer live with (don't apply to shower cubicles or wet rooms).

 South Africans have come to expect a bathroom tiled from floor to ceiling, but elsewhere around the globe they have done away with tiles in favour of smooth walls that can be painted in trendy colours.
 Perhaps it's time to rethink bathrooms and save tiles for floors and shower cubicles, so that it's easier to keep a bathroom up to date without having to rip out and replace.